hmreumann/My-Flight-Controller/README.md

 I would like to form a team with professionals in the aeronautical industry and information systems.

 My name is Hernán Martínez Reumann.
-I am a Naval Pilot Pilot and Aircraft Instructor, and I also have a Bachelor's Degree in Administration from the Naval University Institute of Argentina.
+I am a Naval Pilot and Aircraft Instructor, and I also have a Bachelor's Degree in Administration from the Naval University Institute of Argentina.

 How to?